ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/03_slides/cc1_ws2324_08_slides.md

 ## Software

-In totfal, software development is the process of
+In total, software development is the process of

 --